MavapeGZ/GeometryInSpace/README.md

 3. Use WASD to move around the shape.

 #### License
 *This software is free to use but it comes with no warranty.
-ISC License.*
+MIT License.*

 #### Contact
 For any inquiries, please contact Mario Vázquez Pérez at mario.vperez03@gmail.com